Outlook

 Apple watch complications (2022)

-We wanted to bring peoples schedules to their wrist.
-A previous member of the Outlook mobile team before my time, had drawn up a concept for an apple watch complication that displayed the calendar horizontally.
+'Your calendar on your wrist': A previous member of the Outlook mobile team before my time, had drawn up a concept for an apple watch complication that displayed the calendar horizontally.
 I had the pleasure of ironing out this idea and bringing it to fruition.
 Balancing event sizes, the grid, colors and hierarchy across the various Watch OS display sizes to make the calendar accessible at a glance.
+To make this glance-able was a challenge, as calendars can contain a large amount of information thats constantly changing throughout the day.

 Inking (2021)

 We had an internal business goal in 2021 to help promote the different capabilities of Samsungs next-gen devices, as well as Microsofts own new device on the market - the Surface Duo.
-One of the features that we decided to invest in was drawing within an email.
+My team partnered with Samsung to help deliver on features that demonstrated the capabilities of Microsoft Software on their devices.
+A hero feature was drawing within an email.
 The scenarios being more playful than practical, but we still wanted to bring the feature to the platforms in a useful and integrated way.

 Conversation actions (2025)